blat-blatnik/BeefWin32/README.md

 This is a **mostly untested work in progress**.
 Use at your own peril.

 **Note** Currently, this will not work with Beef 0.43.1 or prior.
-The blockers are already fixed, but until Beef 0.43.2 releases you will need to use a nightly build from December 17, 2021 onwards.
+The blockers are already fixed, but until Beef 0.43.2 releases you will need to use a nightly build from January 1, 2022 onwards.
 You can get nightly builds [here](https://nightly.beeflang.org/index.html).

 ## Current state